 About a year later, on a late summer afternoon, a thief snatched a handful of dollar bills from a Biograph cashier, then bolted out the front door.
 The cashier’s frightened look triggered an alarm in your narrator’s sense of duty/propriety; her face was quite expressive.

-As this happened half of my lifetime ago, I was still young enough to think chasing criminals down the street was normal.
-Quaint as it may sound now, it seemed then that some collective sense of dignity was at stake.
+As this happened half of my lifetime ago, I was still young enough to think chasing down criminals in the street was traditional.
+Quaint as it may sound now, in those days it did seem that some collective sense of dignity was sometimes at stake.

-In short, it took less than 10 minutes to discover the thief’s hiding place, then turn him over to the policemen who’d shown up.
+In short, the thief was fast but he wasn't so good at getting away.
+It took less than 10 minutes to discover his hiding place, then turn him over to the cops who’d shown up at just the right time.
 During the search I received some unexpected help in cornering the thief.
 As I had run west on Grace Street behind the 20-year-old grab-and-run artist, another young man — a total stranger — had jumped out of his pickup truck to join in the chase.

 Later, when the dust settled, I thanked the volunteer and asked him why he’d stopped.
 He answered that he knew I was the Biograph’s manager, because a buddy of his had once pointed me out.
 His friend?
 It was the same Oregon Hill street-fighter I’d tackled a year before.